DaynaG3/vim-notes/README.md

 ```
 <ctrl-b>       open the "package explorer"
 a              create a new file at the "package explorer"
+vsp or hsp     split window vertically or horizontally

 ```

 ## Movement through text